John Henry Pinkard: Pinkard Court

 During the 1920s, he developed "Pinkard Court", a housing area expressly for blacks in segregated Roanoke.
 It was based on 25 acres of land he purchased on the National Highway, about a mile outside of Roanoke.
 He also built and equipped the Pinkard Court Filling Station and Tourist Camp.

 In a retrospective, the Roanoke Times published a black and white photo by staff photographer Wayne Scarberry on September 12, 2017, showing a section of Pinkard Court.
 The caption reads: "Resident Dennis Phelps walks along the unpaved surface of Pinkard Avenue in the Pinkard Court development on March 6, 1984."

 Pinkard Court School was a one level circular building built for blacks.
 When segregation was no longer lawful, it was converted to a special needs school for the county.

 Near the entrance to Pinkard's Court, he built his own home.
 In 1972, many years after his death, the home was sold to White House Galleries.
 Many people claimed the house was haunted by the patients the doctor had treated unsuccessfully.
 Although there has never been any evidence, local lore says he had buried the dead patients in his basement.
-Pinkard had built a fence out of the ceramic jugs that had once held his potions, and when the wind blew over the mouths of these jugs, the erie wailing sounds scared neighbor children, and some adults.
+Pinkard had built a fence out of the ceramic jugs that had once held his potions, and when the wind blew over the mouths of these jugs, the eerie wailing sounds scared neighbor children, and some adults.
 Other people reported seeing figures suddenly appear in the gallery and then who would disappear suddenly.
 The Pinkard house was demolished in 1999.